Flag of Tenerife: Significance

-There is no official meaning to justify the colours of the flag, but blue and white colours have been identified on the island of Tenerife for centuries.
-Traditionally, navy blue has been identified with the sea and the white to the snow-covered peaks of Mount Teide in winter.
+There is no official meaning to justify the colours of the flag, but blue and white colours have been identified with the island of Tenerife for centuries.
+Traditionally, navy blue has been identified with the sea and the white with the snow-covered peaks of Mount Teide in winter.

 Juba II and Ancient Romans referred to Tenerife as Nivaria, derived from the Latin words nix, nivis or nives, meaning snow, in clear reference to the snow-covered peak of the Teide volcano.

-The name of Tenerife is derived from the language of the Benehaorits - the natives of nearby La Palma.
-Tene means mountain and ife means white.
-After colonisation by Spain, the letter r was added, uniting both words.
+The name of Tenerife is derived from the language of the Natives of La Palma.
+Tene(r) means 'mountain' or 'land' and ife means 'white' or 'bright'.

 History

 The flag was first adopted as a maritime registry flag of the maritime province of the Canary Islands.
 It was initially adopted in 1845 by Royal Order and was adopted as the flag of Tenerife by an Order issued on 9 May 1989, with the order appearing in the Boletín Oficial de Canarias on 22 May 1989.

 The flag closely resembles the flag of Scotland, the difference being a darker shade of blue.
 There are two popular traditions on the island of Tenerife trying to explain the resemblance.
 One is that the flag was adopted as a mark of respect to the bravery of the Scottish sailors in the Battle of Santa Cruz.

 An alternative theory is the most influential masters of the island of Tenerife chose a design similar to the Scottish flag belonging to the Masonic Grand Lodge of Scotland and proposed a similar flag for the maritime province of the Canary Islands, which later became the flag of Tenerife.

+The blue color of the Tenerife flag is defined as Pantone 280.
+This specific shade of blue is known to be used by different national flags such as the flag of France; that of the United Kingdom; that of Australia; and that of New Zealand, among others.